 function setOracle(address oracle, bool authorized) external;

-The core standard focuses on solvency verification, leaving oracle management implementation details to individual protocols.
+The core standard focuses on solvency verification requirements.
+Oracle management implementation details are left to individual protocol needs.

 The standard's design prioritizes: